sjrpokemon/LHL-final-project/README.md

 Apply Apriori Algorithm & K-means Clustering:
   - Utilized utility matrix with ratings converted to binary.
   -  Applied Apriori for frequent itemsets and K-means for clustering.

+The data processing phase for implementing machine learning techniques, specifically Apriori and K-means clustering, has been successfully completed.
+The output of the Apriori algorithm serves as a crucial input for the subsequent application of K-means clustering.
+This multi-layered approach aims to refine and enhance the recommendation engine, providing users with even more accurate and personalized movie suggestions.
+The seamless integration of these advanced techniques sets the foundation for continuous improvement and future feature expansion within the recommendation system.

+## Challenges
+While progressing with the integration of the recommendation system into the Streamlit app, a few challenges have been encountered.
+The complexities lie in seamlessly connecting the processed data with the app's interface, ensuring a user-friendly and efficient experience.
+Debugging and refining this integration process may require careful attention to ensure optimal functionality and a smooth recommendation flow within the app.

 ##Project Structure
 ```